Bomb threat grounds Swiss aircraft in Zurich - airport

-ZURICH A bomb threat was made on Friday against an aircraft operated by Lufthansa's (LHAG.DE) Swiss at Zurich airport, a spokesman for the airport said.
+ZURICH Feb 20 A bomb threat was made on Friday against an aircraft operated by Lufthansa's Swiss at Zurich airport, a spokesman for the airport said.

 Swiss flight LX 146 had been due to depart for New Delhi at 12:45 p.m.
 (1145 GMT).